 This is useful, as the majority of ICC arbitration costs do not relate to administrative and arbitrator fees, but instead to party costs, including especially legal fees and expert fees.
 As indicated in ICC Publication 843, on average ICC administrative expenses account for only 2% of the cost per ICC arbitration and arbitrators’ fees and expenses account for approximately 16% of total party costs.

-This ICC cost calculator is based on the ICC Scales of Administrative Expenses and Arbitrator’s Fees in force as of 1 March 2017 (still in force as of July 2018), available in Appendix III to the 2017 ICC Arbitration Rules.
+This ICC cost calculator is based on the ICC Scales of Administrative Expenses and Arbitrator’s Fees in force as of 1 March 2017, available in Appendix III to the 2017 ICC Arbitration Rules.
 All assumptions are described below.
 Entities and individuals may contact Aceris Law to request a personalized cost estimate.

 * The following underlying assumptions are used in the ICC arbitration cost calculator:

 - ICC and Arbitral Tribunal costs are based on the ICC Scales of Administrative Expenses and Arbitrator’s Fees in force as of 1 March 2017.
 Results should be identical to the official ICC Cost Calculator